 There is plenty of positive data buzzing around about the advantages of influencer marketing and why a brand marketer should consider using it.

 But, you should know there is a dark side to influencers, namely fraud.
 You need to know how to prevent hiring a fake influencer.
+Considering working with a marketing consultant to determine how to approach developing the best program.

 A Brief Overview of Influencer Marketing